"The Republican Party of Texas affirms that the United States is a Christian nation."

 So, what follows on this page continues to hold regardless of the outcomes of the 2008 and 2012 elections.
 Just consider 2008: Despite their massive incompetence and the intentional deregulation of the banking industry that had brought the world to the brink of disaster — while producing seven figure fortunes for those responsible (and to whom they gave massive tax breaks!) — the Republican/Religious Right coalition, overnight, was able to regain its momentum.
 Prior to the actual economic meltdown, all McCain had to do to leap ahead in the polls was to nominate for vice-president a fundamentalist ninny with a junior-high-school mentality who believes that Jesus will return in her lifetime!

-If the Republican/Religious Right coalition could come close to winning a national election in this context — i.e., when they had held power for eight years and had accelerated the development of more than one global crisis, including a worldwide economic meltdown (Remember the political truism: "It's the economy, Stupid!") — consider just how strong their established stranglehold on American politics must be.
+If the Republican/Religious Right coalition could come close to winning a national election in that context — i.e., when they had held power for eight years and had accelerated the development of more than one global crisis, including a worldwide economic meltdown (Remember the political truism: "It's the economy, Stupid!") — consider just how strong their established stranglehold on American politics must be.
 And they know it.

 How powerful is this Religious Right(eous) stranglehold?
 Consider the Democratic recovery in the 2006 midterm elections: